6 min read

 Jobs that help people

-Highlights: What are jobs that help people?
+Summary: What are jobs that help people?
 If you’re curious to know or on the hunt for a more purposeful career, here are five jobs that are truly impactful.

 The 2021 Great Resignation came about as a pandemic-era economic trend where people decided to quit their jobs voluntarily.
 In retrospect, a wonderful thing about it is that many shifted to jobs that help people.

 Why is it so?
 The world seems to be undergoing a rise in consciousness.
-The more modern paradigm embraces the life of love, connection, and healthy choices, where people realize it’s better to connect rather than live in separation.
+The more modern paradigm embraces a life of love, connection, and healthy choices, where people realize it’s better to connect rather than live in separation.

 So if you want to join in and explore a career path that lends a helping hand, keep reading.